Visitors : 18723

 Cooperating Online Protecting Creativity

-The scheme also enables local youngsters to have direct participation in fighting internet piracy and allows them to cultivate the sense of respecting others' IPR at a young age.
+The scheme enables local youngsters to have direct participation in fighting internet piracy and allows them to cultivate the sense of respecting others' IPR at a young age.

 C&ED has set up a web page and a report mechanism under the website of the Intellectual Property Rights Protection Alliance (http://www.iprpa.org).
 Each organization joining the scheme will be assigned a unique logon password, which allows its own members to logon the web page and report details of illegal BT file-sharing activities found on local discussion forums.
 Upon receiving the information, C&ED will scan the data and pass them immediately to respective copyright representatives, whom will then ascertain the validity of the information and notify corresponding webmasters of the discussion forums to take appropriate actions, such as deleting the alleged messages with BT torrent files from their sites.

 The launching ceremony of the scheme was held together with the re-launch of IPD's "I Pledge" Campaign on 19 July 2006.
 Around 2,000 youth members attended the grand ceremony officiated by senior government officials, heads of the copyright owners and youth uniformed groups as well as some famous artists.
-To facilitate implementation of the scheme, C&ED has provided training to some trainers of the 11 youth uniformed groups so that they will, in phases, train up members of their own organizations.
+To facilitate implementation of the scheme, C&ED has provided training to some trainers of the youth uniformed groups so that they will, in phases, train up members of their own organizations.

-Copyright © 2004 Intellectual Property Rights Protection Alliance.
+Copyright © 2011 Intellectual Property Rights Protection Alliance.
 All Rights Reserved.